Top 10 Family Summer Activities in Sonoma County

-Summer time, and the livin’s easy… when you’re with your family in Sonoma County.
+Summer time, and the livin's easy … especially when you're with your family in Sonoma County.
 With more than a million acres to explore, the landscape brims with variety, be it sandy beaches and rugged ocean cliff hiking trails, grassy meadows and boating ponds, or tall mountain trails amid lush forests.
-Even kids going through the “terrible teens” will have hearts in their eyes for mom and dad, with adrenaline adventures like zip-lining or kayaking.

 Here are some top picks for how the whole family can enjoy a vacation in wine country – together!
-Find more info on our Guide to Sonoma County Family Fun.
+Find even more info in our Guide to Family Fun in Sonoma County.

 Bird Walk Coastal Access Trail, Bodega Bay

 Even though this paved trail runs along the salt marsh that's home to wildlife and thousands of birds throughout the year, rowdy kids and leashed dogs are welcome.
 Give the kids binoculars and see which animals they can spy with their little eyes.